-The Board will continuously seek prospective board members by various methods, including:

-Discussion during open public board meetings
+The Board will continuously seek prospective board members by various methods, including: Discussion during open public board meetings

 Active discussion of board duties and obligations with any interested party.

-Mention at appropriate school events, orientations, and community events.
-The Board is committed to continually seeking out qualified candidates who will add to the experience, passion, and diversity of the board.
+The Board is committed to continually seek out qualified candidates who will add to the experience, passion, and diversity of the board.